auioc/HarmonicEnchantments/README.md

 ## License

-ArnicaLib is licensed under the **GNU General Public License v3.0**.
+HarmonicEnchantments is licensed under the **GNU General Public License v3.0**.
 The full license is in the [LICENSE](/LICENSE) file.